Tessellation: Wallpaper groups

 Tilings with translational symmetry in two independent directions can be categorized by wallpaper groups, of which 17 exist.
 It has been claimed that all seventeen of these groups are represented in the Alhambra palace in Granada, Spain.
-Though this is disputed, the variety and sophistication of the Alhambra tilings have surprised modern researchers.
+Although this is disputed, the variety and sophistication of the Alhambra tilings have interested modern researchers.
 Of the three regular tilings two are in the p6m wallpaper group and one is in p4m.
-Tilings in 2D with translational symmetry in just one direction can be categorized by the seven frieze groups describing the possible frieze patterns.
+Tilings in 2-D with translational symmetry in just one direction may be categorized by the seven frieze groups describing the possible frieze patterns.
 Orbifold notation can be used to describe wallpaper groups of the Euclidean plane.

 Aperiodic tilings

 Penrose tilings, which use two different quadrilateral prototiles, are the best known example of tiles that forcibly create non-periodic patterns.
 They belong to a general class of aperiodic tilings, which use tiles that cannot tessellate periodically.
 The recursive process of substitution tiling is a method of generating aperiodic tilings.
-One class that can be generated in this way is the rep-tiles; these tilings have surprising self-replicating properties.
+One class that can be generated in this way is the rep-tiles; these tilings have unexpected self-replicating properties.
 Pinwheel tilings are non-periodic, using a rep-tile construction; the tiles appear in infinitely many orientations.
 It might be thought that a non-periodic pattern would be entirely without symmetry, but this is not so.
 Aperiodic tilings, while lacking in translational symmetry, do have symmetries of other types, by infinite repetition of any bounded patch of the tiling and in certain finite groups of rotations or reflections of those patches.
-A substitution rule, such as can be used to generate some Penrose patterns using assemblies of tiles called rhombs, illustrates scaling symmetry.
+A substitution rule, such as can be used to generate Penrose patterns using assemblies of tiles called rhombs, illustrates scaling symmetry.
 A Fibonacci word can be used to build an aperiodic tiling, and to study quasicrystals, which are structures with aperiodic order.

 Wang tiles are squares coloured on each edge, and placed so that abutting edges of adjacent tiles have the same colour; hence they are sometimes called Wang dominoes.
 A suitable set of Wang dominoes can tile the plane, but only aperiodically.
-This is known because any Turing machine can be represented as a set of Wang dominoes that tile the plane if and only if the Turing machine does not halt.
+This is known because any Turing machine can be represented as a set of Wang dominoes that tile the plane if, and only if, the Turing machine does not halt.
 Since the halting problem is undecidable, the problem of deciding whether a Wang domino set can tile the plane is also undecidable.

 Truchet tiles are square tiles decorated with patterns so they do not have rotational symmetry; in 1704, Sébastien Truchet used a square tile split into two triangles of contrasting colours.
 These can tile the plane either periodically or randomly.

+An einstein tile is a single shape that forces aperiodic tiling.
+The first such tile, dubbed a "hat", was discovered in 2023 by David Smith, a hobbyist mathematician.
+The discovery is under professional review and, upon confirmation, will be credited as solving a longstanding mathematical problem.